Meet the Team

 Emma is the Founder of The MTPT Project and dips in and out of the @maternityCPD Twitter handle.
 She keeps the website updated and talks to lots of people about The MTPT Project.
 She writes the newsletter (register to receive your copy each term), presents at conferences and organises the London coffee mornings.

 Emma trained as an English teacher in Watford with Teach First in 2010 before moving to the British International School in Ho Chi Minh City, Vietnam.
 She returned to the UK in 2013 and began working as a Lead Practitioner in South London.
 Emma founded The MTPT Project during her first maternity leave in June 2016 and returned to work in January 2017.
+She blogs from The MTPT Project blogging platform.

 Lucy Braidley, @Lucy_Braidley